-Creating a CD which will play back in a standard sound system can be done in a number of steps.
-The final step is to compile the audio CD from a collection of recordings on your computer hard disk in the .wav (waveform) file format.
+Creating a CD (or memory stick) which will play back in a standard sound system can be done in a number of steps.
+The final step is to compile the audio CD from a collection of recordings on your computer hard disk in an audio format - typically .wav (waveform) or .mp3 file format.
 If you have a CD-writer, then the software which comes with it will almost certainly allow you to do this.
 Consult the CD writer software manual about how to go about this.

 Once you have established how to do this, the problem is how to record .wav files using MOZART.
 MOZART's sound output is in the form of MIDI.
-MIDI comprises a sequence of instructions to a synthesiser on how to synthesise sounds, whereas .wav files are themselves digital recordings.
-Therefore all methods of creating .wav files involve sending the MIDI to the synthesiser and capturing the output in the form of a .wav file.
+MIDI comprises a sequence of instructions to a synthesiser on how to synthesise sounds, whereas audio files (including .wav and .mp3) are themselves digital recordings.
+Therefore all methods of creating audio files involve sending the MIDI to the synthesiser and capturing the synthesised sound output in the form of an audio file.